Hikvision How-To Tutorials Part1

 Step 1:

 First of all, access your NVR via a .
-If you do not know the LAN IP of your NVR, Hikvision's tool , which scans your network for any Hikvision that are connected and allow you to see and change their network settings, including the IP address.
+If you do not know the LAN IP of your NVR, download Hikvision’s tool SADP tool, which scans your network for any Hikvision devices that are connected and allow you to see and change their network , including the IP address.

 Download SADP for Windows